 Malaysian Tax Issues for Expatriates and Non-Residents

-Are you looking for a job in Malaysia, considering an expat assignment in the country or already working here, but is still confused on the country’s tax structure?
+Are you looking for a job in Malaysia, considering an expat assignment in the country or already working here but is still confused about the country’s tax structure?

 Then this article will try to explain the various tax issues and help you understand it better.